Mizersy/mizersy.github.io/_pages/about.md

 Zexiong Ma is a fourth-year Ph.D. candidate supervised by Prof. Bing Xie in [Software Engineering Institute](https://www.sei.pku.edu.cn/), School of [Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
 Previously, He received B.S. degree in Computer Science from Tianjin University in 2021.

 His research interest is the application of large language models in coding and reasoning tasks, including:
-- (1) coding: library-oriented code generation, retrievel-augmented code generation, and automated bug fix;
+- (1) coding: library-oriented code generation, retrievel-augmented code generation, and issue resolution;
-- (2) reasoning: mathematical reasoning and long-context reasoning.
+- (2) reasoning: mathematical reasoning, long-context reasoning and tool-interative reasoning.

 **Recently, he has been fully devoted to rule-based reinforcement learning to enhance the reasoning and coding capabilities of LLMs.
 Please feel free to [email](mailto:mazexiong@stu.pku.edu.cn) him if you're interested in his research or simply want to talk!**
 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->